Jordan Rules: History

-After the Chicago Bulls’ Michael Jordan scored 59 points against the Detroit Pistons in a game in April 1988, Pistons coach Chuck Daly and his assistants, Ron Rothstein and Dick Versace, devised a strategy "to play him tough, to physically challenge him and to vary its defenses so as to try to throw him off balance."
+After the Chicago Bulls’ Michael Jordan scored 59 points against the Detroit Pistons in a game on April 3, 1988 at the Pontiac Silverdome, Pistons coach Chuck Daly and his assistants, Ron Rothstein and Dick Versace, devised a strategy "to play him tough, to physically challenge him and to vary its defenses so as to try to throw him off balance."
 Key players were Dennis Rodman and Bill Laimbeer.

 The Jordan Rules became part of the rivalry between the "Bad Boys" Pistons and Jordan's Bulls in the late 1980s and early 1990s.

 Daly described the Jordan Rules in an interview with Sports Illustrated:

 If Michael was at the point, we forced him left and doubled him.
 If he was on the left wing, we went immediately to a double team from the top.
 If he was on the right wing, we went to a slow double team.
 He could hurt you equally from either wing—hell, he could hurt you from the hot-dog stand—but we just wanted to vary the look.
 And if he was on the box, we doubled with a big guy.

 The other rule was, any time he went by you, you had to nail him.
 If he was coming off a screen, nail him.
 We didn't want to be dirty—I know some people thought we were—but we had to make contact and be very physical.

 On offense, the Detroit players Jordan was guarding would pass the basketball, forcing Jordan to work hard on both ends of the court.
 "I don't think Chuck Daly wanted to hurt him; he was just looking to wear him out", former Bulls center Will Perdue said years later.
 In an ESPN 30 for 30, Joe Dumars said, "It was like the Da Vinci Code, the formula to Coca-Cola, and the Jordan rules".

 The Pistons sometimes used the strategy against other prolific scoring guards.

 The Jordan Rules were most effective for the Pistons during their first three playoff meetings with the Bulls.
 In 1988, Detroit beat Chicago four games to one. then defeated the Bulls in six games in 1989 and seven games in 1990, both of the latter victories leading to championships.